auroraustc/TorchANN/README.md

   - `axis_neuron` is the number of columns of the G^(i2) matrix in DeePMD's paper.
 - `start_pref_e`, `limit_pref_e`, `start_pref_f`, `limit_pref_f`
   - The total loss is calculated by: `loss_tot = pref_e * loss_e + pref_f * loss_f`.
 These four parameters determines the amount of contribution of energy `E` and force `F` to the total loss function `loss_tot`
+- `stop_epoch`, `batch_size`
+  - `stop_epoch` determines how many epoch of optimization it will run.
+  - For **train_noclassfy.py**, all the frames are mixed together.
+Some tests show that if frames with different number of atoms are in the same batch, the convergence may become slow, therefore setting `batch_size` to `1` may be a good choice for this script.
+However, large `batch_size` can also lead to terrible convergenc.
+You should do your own tests.